billyc/atari-basic-vsc-extension/README.md

-# atari-basic VisualStudioCode extension
+# Atari FastBasic language support

-A very simple AtariBasic support (syntax highlight) for VSC.
+A very simple extension which enables syntax highlighting for FastBasic files.

+- Syntax highlighting for `.bas` and `.fb` filename extensions
+- Comments: full-line comments starting with `'` or `.`, and comments after statements using `'`
+- All FastBasic statements and functions highlighted

+That's about it!